 - Major injury: If a dog has a serious injury that is considered untreatable, your vet might recommend euthanasia.
 Usually, these are traumatic injuries that cause pain or impede basic functions like mobility and control of bodily functions.
 Sometimes, good nursing care at home can help maintain the quality of life for the injured dog.
 In other cases, the suffering cannot be relieved, and euthanasia is the most humane choice.

 - Financial issues: Veterinary care can become very expensive, especially long-term care.
 If the cost of treatment is causing a hardship for your family, that does not mean euthanasia is your only choice.
 Start by speaking with your vet about your situation and ask about less costly options.
 There are also some cases where financial assistance or financing (such as CareCredit) is available.
+However, in some cases, the only option left is humane euthanasia.

 Euthanasia Due to Behavior Problems